imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Why

 Many security protocols leverage the time.
 If your system time is incorrect, it could have negative impacts to your server.
-An NTP client can solve that problem by keeping your system time in-sync with [global NTP servers](https://www.pool.ntp.org/en/).
+An NTP client can solve that problem by keeping your system time in-sync with [global NTP servers](https://en.wikipedia.org/wiki/Network_Time_Protocol)

 #### How It Works

-WIP
+[NTP] stands for Network Time Protocol.
+In the context of this guide, an NTP client on the server is used to update the server time with the official time pulled from official servers.
+Check https://www.pool.ntp.org/en/ for all of the public NTP servers.

 #### Goals